morris/graphqlade/docs/server-side/error-handling.md

 # Error Handling

-GraphQLade servers allow passing a `resolverErrorHandler` function which will handle any error thrown in resolvers.
+GraphQLade servers allow passing a `resolverErrorHandler` function which will handle errors thrown in resolvers.

 This is useful for reporting errors (to the console or another logger) and security (for masking errors that clients should not see).